nmoskaleva/dfs-trucreds-hackathon-1/verifier/README.md

 Install the Connect.Me Digital Wallet mobile application on your iphone or android device.
 It is available for free from the Apple AppStore Iphone and Google Play for Android.

-Open the Connect.Me application on your mobile device, click the `Scan` button on the lower right part of the screen, and scan the QR code displayed by the Sample Verifier.
+Open the Connect.Me application, click the `Scan` button on the lower right part of the screen, and scan the QR code displayed by the Sample Verifier.
 If prompted to accept a connection, accept it.
 You should be asked to share attributes.
 Once you share them, you should then see additional logs similar to the following in your "http://localhost:3000" browser window just below the QR code that you scanned.

 ![Sample Verifier Logs](./images/sample-verifier-logs.png)